 Prototype Implementation and Evaluation.
-We have implemented a prototype of our query system on the Pyretic SDN controller [33] with the NetKat compiler [54].
-Our compilation algorithms generate rules both for single and multi-stage match-action tables (e.g., Open-Flow [31], [8]), and we implemented several compiler optimizations that reduce rule-space overhead and query compile time significantly.
+We have implemented a prototype of our query system on the Pyretic SDN controller [36] with the NetKAT compiler [58].
+Our compilation algorithms generate rules both for single and multi-stage match-action tables (e.g., Open-Flow [34], [8]), and we implemented several compiler optimizations that reduce rule-space overhead and query compile time significantly with multi-stage tables.
 Our system design satisfies requirements (1)-(6) outlined earlier.
 On an emulated Stanford network topology, our prototype can compile several queries we tested (together) in under 10 seconds.
 We believe such compile times can enable "interactive" network debugging by human operators.
 The amount of packet state is less than two bytes, and fits in standard fields like VLAN or MPLS headers.
-Further, the emitted data plane rules-numbering a few hundreds-fit comfortably in the TCAM available on modern switches [8, 13, 22].
+Further, the emitted data plane rules-numbering a few hundreds-fit comfortably in the TCAM available on modern switches [8, 14, 25].